Florida girl attacked by 9-foot shark while scalloping

 WTXL reported that the Taylor County Sheriff’s Office said deputies and rescue personnel had to help a girl who was bitten by a shark while she was scalloping near Grassy Island.

-The TCSO said that a family member had to beat the shark to make it let go of the girl.
-She was later airlifted for serious injuries.
+The Taylor County Sheriff’s Office said that a family member had to beat the shark to make it let go of the girl.
+She was later airlifted to a local hospital to be treated for serious injuries.